Load Cell

 Chemical Industry

-Automatic bottle filling plants are used for detergents, lubricants, cleaning agents, and specialty chemical solutions.
+Automatic bottle filling plants are used for packaging detergents, cleaning liquids, lubricants, industrial chemicals, and specialty formulations.

 Cosmetics Industry